mendersoftware/mender-docs/02.Overview/02.Device-Support/docs.md

 ## Installation types

 The Mender client runs on the device in order to install software updates.
+It consists of two binaries, mender-auth and mender-update.
-Therefore, at minimum you need to install the client binary on the device and it must support the device OS and hardware architecture.
+Therefore, at minimum you need to install the client binaries on the device and it must support the device OS and hardware architecture.
 This allows you to deploy application updates by using Update Modules.